Charlbury Garden Society Constitution

-Any notice required to be served on any member of the Society shall be in writing and shall be served by the Secretary or the Management Committee on such member either personally or by sending it through the post in a prepaid letter addressed to the member at his or her last known address in the United Kingdom, and any letter so sent shall be deemed to have been received within 10 days of posting.
+Any notice required to be served on any member of the Society shall be in writing and shall be served by the Secretary or the Management Committee on such member either personally or by e-mail and any letter so sent shall be deemed to have been received within 10 days of sending.

 17. Alteration to the Constitution

 The constitution may be altered by the Management Committee.
 The members must be informed of the terms of the alterations proposed.

 If the Management Committee decides that it is necessary or advisable to dissolve the Society it shall call a meeting of all members of the Society, of which not less than 21 days' notice (stating the terms of the resolution to be proposed) shall be given.
 If the proposal is supported by two thirds of those present and voting the Management Committee shall have power to realise any assets held by or on behalf of the Society.
 Any assets remaining after the satisfaction of any proper debts and liabilities shall be given or transferred to such other institution or institutions who have similar objectives to the Society as the members of the Management Committee may determine.
 This constitution was adopted on the date mentioned above by the persons whose signatures appear at the bottom of this document.

 Treasurer: Catrin Weston